tweedegolf/storage-abstraction/publish/Storage/README.md

 >[!NOTE]
 > Both Cloudflare R2 and Cubbit do not provide a way to check if a bucket is public.
 You have to check this in the respective web consoles.

+>[!NOTE]
+> If you are connected to Azure using a SAS token this method will return an error: "This request is not authorized to perform this operation using this permission."
+> Please use any of the other ways to login to Azure if you want to use this method.

 ### bucketExists

 ```typescript